alexp616/CudaNTTs.jl/README.md

 option to save memory at the cost of time.
 - Metaprogramming kernels and partial loop unrolling to reduce register count, and improve speed

+At the end of the day, beating state-of-the-art FFT isn't exactly the easiest thing to do in the world.

+I won't publish this package in this state, I think that the NTTs.jl name belongs to a higher-quality package.

+What I may try to do is translate the state-of-the-art implementation into CUDA.jl, then I think that package would be deserving of the NTTs.jl name.